paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 ### 1. Version Retrieval (`make retrieve`)
-  * Description: Discovers dependency versions newer than `buildpack.toml` versions (within constraints) and returns each with a set of generated metadata in the form of a `metadata.json` file.
+  * Description: Discovers dependency versions newer than `buildpack.toml` versions (within constraints) and for each it returns a set of generated metadata in the form of a `metadata.json` file.
   * Inputs:
     * `buildpackTomlPath`  - the path to the  `buildpack.toml` file